 Why did you choose this program?

-• Talk about the classes you’ve registered for and ones you’re looking forward to, the potential for research in this program, or available work-integrated learning opportunities.
+- Talk about the classes you’ve registered for and ones you’re looking forward to, the potential for research in your program, or available work-integrated learning opportunities.

-• Explain how this program helps you meet your study goals.
+- Explain how the program can help you meet your study goals.
 Is there a professor you’re looking forward to studying with?
-Are the co-op programs renowned?
-Do classes integrate theoretical and practical learning, preparing you to succeed in your field?
+Are the program’s co-op opportunities renowned?
+Do classes integrate theoretical and practical learning, preparing you for success in your field?

-• Look up your institution’s ranking with Times Higher Education or Forbes.
-If you’re entering a business program at a top business school, sharing that can help prove your study intent.
+- If you’re studying at a university, look up its Times Higher Education or Maclean’s ranking.
+If you’re entering a business program at a top business school, sharing that you’re aware of your program’s standing can help prove your study intent.

 Why did you choose to study in Canada, instead of studying or working in your home country?

-• Talk about why you chose your college or university, and speak to its strengths.
-Strengths can range from small class sizes to learning in first-class research environments.
+- Talk about why you chose your college or university, and speak to its strengths.
+Strengths can range from small class sizes or exclusive program offerings to working on research with specific professors.

-• Share examples of job opportunities and salaries in your field that you could get after studying abroad.
+- Share examples of job opportunities and salaries in your field that you could get after studying abroad and gaining a higher level of education.
 Compare those to roles you’re currently eligible for.

-What are your test scores (i.e.: TOEFL, IELTS, GRE, GMAT, or SAT), your GPA, and what are you like as a student?
+What are your test scores (i.e.: TOEFL, IELTS, GRE, GMAT), your GPA, and what are you like as a student?

-• If possible, bring copies of your test results and transcripts to the interview, for reference.
+- If possible, bring copies of your test results and transcripts to the interview so you can share them.

-• While test results are important, they aren’t the whole picture.
-You can speak about your community service or athletic achievements as well.
+- While test results are important, they aren’t the whole picture.
+You can talk about your community service or athletic achievements as well.

 How are you funding your tuition and living expenses?

-• It’s likely you’ll have to share your exact tuition cost, so look it up on the ApplyBoard Platform.
+- You’ll likely have to share your exact tuition cost, so look it up on the ApplyBoard platform.

-• Have an idea of what your monthly rent, food, and insurance will cost.
+- Have an idea of what your major monthly rent, food, and insurance will cost.
 Many universities list cost-of-living averages on their website.
 Use those numbers to shape your budget!

-Check out our blog on the cost of living in Canada.
+Check out our blog on the current cost of living in Canada.

 Are you planning to return to your home country after graduating?